B-Status in Theology: 2026

 What is B-Status?

 The admission requirement for the BTh Hons Degree at the NWU, is a BTh degree or an equivalent qualification in Theology.
 B-Status, however, gives a student who has completed a non-theology B-degree and who is interested to register for BTh Hons at the NWU, the opportunity to do so without the obligation to first complete a BTh degree.
-One can thus think of the B-Status as a bridging activity.
-If a student has successfully completed the B-Status by passing each of the modules with a minimum of 60%, the student may apply for the BTh Hons at the NWU.
+One can thus think of the B- Status as a bridging activity.
+If a student has successfully completed the B-Status by passing with an average of 60%, the student may apply for the BTh Hons at the NWU.
 B-Status is not valid as an entrance requirement at other South African universities.

 B-Status or BTh?